List of cycling records: Return journey between Land's End and John O'Groats

 Ben Rockett claimed to have set a record of 141h 8m 0s for an upright bicycle from Land's End to John O'Groats to Land's End, being the return journey of Land's End to John O'Groats.
 The distance by road using the traditional route is 1,748 mi.
 The precise route he took is not clear as his website says the distance ridden was 1,880 mi.
 Its status as a record however was dubious as no recognised authority certified the record.

 In September 2017 James MacDonald set a Guinness world record, starting and finishing at John O'Groats.
 Guinness certified the record as covering 1,725 mi in 5 days 18 hours and 3 minutes, beating Rockett's time by 3 hours and 5 minutes.

 On 3 September 2020, Marcia Roberts became the first female to record the journey starting at Lands End, by bike, in a time of 11 days, 13 hours & 13 minutes and set a Guinness World Record.
 On 16 July 2023, Louise Harris successfully completed the return journey in 10 days 5 hours, breaking the original record by over 1 day 8 hours.

 Sarah Ruggins cycled from John O'Groats to Land End and back in 5 days, 11 hours and 14 minutes in May 2025.
 This was 6h 49m faster than the previous allcomers' record and five days faster than the previous women's record.

 One thousand miles

-On 13 March 1940 Pat Hawkins set the 'World 1,000 mile record' in Perth, having ridden the 1000 mi distance in 4 days, 8 hours and 7 minutes, cutting 9 hours 53 minutes off Vera Unthank's record.
+On 13 March 1940 Pat Hawkins set the 'World 1,000 mile record' in Perth, having ridden the 1,609 km distance in 4 days, 8 hours and 7 minutes, cutting 9 hours 53 minutes off Vera Unthank's record.